ADHD

 girl looking up

-ADHD is short for Attention Deficit Hyperactivity Disorder.
+ADHD is short for Attention-Deficit/Hyperactivity Disorder.

-There are three types of ADHD:
+There are three ADHD presentations:

 ADHD often runs in families.
 It is common for someone with ADHD to have a parent who also has ADHD, although their parent may never have been diagnosed.